jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 # Active Context: LinkedIn Post Organizer

 ## Current Project State
-**Status**: Core functionality implemented and side panel integration complete **Last Updated**: August 17, 2025
+**Status**: Core functionality implemented, side panel integration complete, and reset all bookmarks option added.
+**Last Updated**: August 17, 2025
-**Current Focus**: Side panel integration and memory bank documentation
+**Current Focus**: Adding LinkedIn post URL to categorization modal and memory bank documentation.

 ## Recent Implementation
 The extension has been fully implemented with all core components, and the UI has been migrated from a popup to a side panel: